giantswarm/docs/src/content/getting-started/secure-your-app/_index.md

         - default
 ```

 Note that the exception is created in the `policy-exceptions` namespace.
-The main reason behind this is to separate the policy exceptions from the workload resources, and the same time those can exists and be approved by security team before they're applied to the cluster.
+This decision is made consciously to separate exceptions from workloads resources.
+This allows the security team to approve exceptions independently.

 Now you can apply again the deployment and the policy engine won't block the deployment.